 Later on, this information will become part of the data directory, which describes the tables and fields within the database.
-Make sure to divide the information into useful parts as small as possible.
+Make sure to divide the information into valuable parts as small as possible.
 For example, consider separating the name of the street from the country to be able to later filter the individuals according to their country of residence.
 Also, avoid locating the same data point in more than one table because you will add unnecessary complexity.

-When you know what types of data the databases will include, where those data come from and how they will be used, you will be ready to begin planning the actual database.
+When you know what types of data the databases will include, where those data come from, and how they will be used, you will be ready to begin planning the actual database.

 Structure of the database: the building blocks of a database

 The next step is to organize the visual representation of your database.
 To do this, you must understand precisely how the relational databases are structured.
 Within a database, the related data is grouped into tables, each consisting of rows (also called “tuples”) and columns, like a spreadsheet.

 Each row of a table is called a “record.”
 Records include data about something or someone, such as a specific customer.
 Instead, columns (also known as “fields” or “attributes”) contain a unique type of information that appears in each record, such as the addresses of all the clients listed in the table.
 Some database management systems also offer the type of data called “Autonumbering”, which automatically generates a unique number in each row.